aragon/court-dashboard/docs/metadata.md

 ### Aragon court handles two different types of disputes:

-- **Raw disputes** (Disputes that are not tied to an agreement/ real disputed action, were created manually)
+- **Raw disputes**: disputes that were not created through an Agreement; most likely created manually
-- **Disputables** (Disputes that were created by an Agreement App due to an action being challenged on an Aragon organization)
+- **Disputables**: disputes that were created through an Agreement due to an action being challenged on an Aragon organization

-In the following section, we'll break down how we handle metadata for this two types.
+In the following section, we'll break down how we handle metadata for these two types.

 ## <u>Raw disputes</u>